harness/developer-hub/release-notes/continuous-delivery.md

 - The API call to create a global freeze window succeds but the UI doesn't refelct the same.
 (CDS-55092)

-  If a freeze window was inactive during the API call, it was updated and marked as disabled.
+  If a global freeze window was inactive during the API call, it was updated and marked as disabled.

   This issue is fixed.
 Changes are made to check the current or upcoming window to mark them as disabled during the API call.
 - The commit Ids are not displayed properly when the feature flag, `OPTIMIZED_FETCH_FILE` is disabled.
 (CDS-55062)